TommyHacker/next-clicker-game/README.md

 - Day cycle for sleep , health and not being able to do certain things while working etc
 - mood - <i>happiness, depression, rested etc</i>
 - shop purchases should affect mood positively as well as low funds negatively.
-- social connection, could implement reluctance to socialise if new clothes etc have not been purchased. trying to add some realism here.
-- add dayCycle interpreter that can take the value and output a more familiar readable time e.g. 1pm or 13:00 or both with a switch for preference! would be good to add a little visual clock later.
-- HUNGER, simple way of adding some sort of realism.

 # Notes